tyataessence/tyataessence.github.io/_posts/personal/2025-09-24-key-insights-from-khusi.md

 <span style="color:#D35400">Struggle with addiction, imperfection & vulnerability</span>

 - The book begins with the author’s own severe alcohol addiction.
 This is not just a confessional moment but used as a metaphor: the idea that one must confront one’s dark side, one’s weakness, before one can find deeper insight or peace.
+- I agree here.
+When we recognize our imperfections, open ourselves to new perspectives, and learn to listen deeply, then we become truely effective.
+Vulnerability isn’t a weakness — it’s the doorway to growth and connection.

 <span style="color:#D35400">Identity – name vs self</span>